-- The White Lake Property Advisory Board (WLPAB), the LDWF, and the Wildlife and Fisheries Commission powers and duties relative to the management of the White Lake Property
+2. The White Lake Property Advisory Board (WLPAB), LDWF, and the Wildlife and Fisheries Commission powers and duties relative to the management of the White Lake Property

-On December 17, 2004, the State, BP, and White Lake Preservation Inc. signed a Transition Agreement for the management of the property by White Lake Preservation Inc. until July 1, 2005, at which time LDWF took total control.
+3. A special account within the Conservation Fund for the White Lake Property.
+On December 17, 2004, the State of Louisiana, BP and White Lake Preservation Inc. signed a Transition Agreement for the management of the property by White Lake Preservation Inc. until July 1, 2005, at which time LDWF took total control.